security-force-monitor/research-handbook/source/units_identity.rst

 Description
 ~~~~~~~~~~~

-The branch or branches of the security services that the unit a part of or a general descriptor for the unit.
+A general descriptor for the unit, often matches a branch or branches of the unit.

 Atrribute type
 ~~~~~~~~~~~~~~